Shervin Pishevar: Philanthropy

 While attending University of California, Berkeley, Pishevar volunteered in the emergency room at a children's hospital, he also contacted the writer of a New York Times article in 1994, to see how he could help a Bosnian children's clinic doctor that was mentioned in a story about the Bosnian War.
 Throughout his professional career, he has been involved with several other charities and has dedicated time to travel to Africa and volunteer with Invisible Children and charity: water.
 He has also been active with the Bay Area Boys & Girls Clubs of America and served on the boards of Illuminate the Arts and BUILD.

 Pishevar co-founded the organization 1% of Nothing with Matt Galligan, Michael Birch and Scott Harrison in 2011, with the goal of connecting startups and their founders to various causes.

 In 2013, he created the Cyrus Prize (named after Cyrus the Great), a $100,000 grant paid out over 3 years for Iranian inventors.

-Pishevar has two children, whom he raises as a single father.
+Pishevar has two children, whom he raised as a single father.